paulc010/googlebase/README.md

 - Modified logic for CategoryPosition, in case of legacy upgraded store (robert@irrelevant.com)
 - Omit some formatted numeric fields if empty, e.g. <g:gtin/>.
 Note that the feed will still be invalid as 2 of 3 rule applies to <g:gtin/>, <g:mpn/> and <g:brand/>
 - Allow description to be used (with pre-processing) should the short description be empty (robert@irrelevant.com)
+- Fix to display the default supplier reference number (this was otherwise broken in 1.5.x)

 10/02/2013
 -------------